maxbot-ai/maxbot/website/docs/design-guides/templates.md

 A template is simply a string that is interpreted by template engine.
 Special delimiters in the template allow you to write code using statements and expressions.
 When responding to a user, the template is passed user input and bot state to render the final response.
 You can use [context variables](/design-reference/context.md) to access all necessary information during template rendering.

-The templating engine is overlaid on a markdown document that is expected to be a reply of the bot.
+The templating engine is overlaid on a [XML document](maxml.md) that is expected to be a reply of the bot.

 Templates themselves has a few kinds of delimiters.